Security for e-mail gateways falls into four general areas: protecting the server itself, protecting the inside

 * If the system itself cannot detect a denial-of-service attack, put it behind a firewall that can, or have it monitored by intrusion detection software that is able to detect and deal with such an attack.

 * Turn off all services except for those required and limit these.
 So, if you are running a Web server, it should only have a Web server running on it.
 Not a name server -- let it get its DNS information from another server.
 Not file-sharing services.
 Not e-mail.
 I know, "but that's why I bought this system."
 A system that is an e-mail server, Web server and a name server is too complex to be safe.
 Security bug reports on Web servers seem to be a monthly occurrence.
 An exploit of your Web server can lead to exposing your e-mail on a shared system.
 Then, with a firewall, limit the protocols that are allowed to get to that server.
-For
+For an e-mail server, all you'd need is SMTP in and SMTP out and perhaps POP3 or IMAP inbound.

 * If the server cannot be hardened in these ways, put it behind a firewall and tightly control services.
-Protecting the network

 Protecting inside machines from e-mail borne attacks is fairly simple.
 E-mail gateways and servers should be configured with content screening systems.
 Most of the major antivirus vendors have systems that will run in conjunction with Exchange, Notes and Sendmail.
 We want to filter out viruses -- an obvious step.
 We also want to strip dangerous e-mail attachments.
 As Peter Tippett, CTO of TruSecure Corporation recommends in the January 2001 Information Security Magazine, "Filter out e-mail attachments -- including .exe, .scr, .pif and .vbs -- and you'll have no problem from these 'surprise' viruses (such as the Happy 99 virus)...
 In rare cases, users have a legitimate business need for receiving such attachments; but in most cases, they do not.
 Users who actually need these file types can get the sender to zip them or ask their e-mail administrator to manually forward them."
 Antispam